dlang-tour/english/basics/classes.md

 In D, classes can only inherit from one class.

-#### Final and abstract member functions
+### Final and abstract member functions

-A function can be marked `final` in a base class to disallow overriding it.
-A function can be declared as `abstract` to force base classes to override it.
-A whole class can be declared as `abstract` to make sure that it isn't instantiated.
-To access the base class, use the special keyword `super`.
+- A function can be marked `final` in a base class to disallow overriding it
+- A function can be declared as `abstract` to force base classes to override it
+- A whole class can be declared as `abstract` to make sure that it isn't instantiated
+- For access to the base class cosntructor, the special function `super(..)` is provided

 ### In-depth